 The TM4C123 and TM4C129 devices have different interrupt mapping for the same peripheral interrupts.
 This requires that the application have a way to control the mapping of interrupts so that the correct interrupt number is used.
 For example the same interrupt name INT_USB0 has interrupt number 60 on TM4C123 devices and 58 on TM4C129 devices.
 All of the interrupt number macros start with INT and there are two defines that an application uses to allow the correct interrupt number to be mapped to these INT macros.
 The first set of macros that are the TARGET_IS_TM4C which are used to define the class of part in use by the application.
 The second option is to specify the exact part that the application is using by defining one of the PART<partno> values.
-For example, for a board using a TM4C129XNCZAD device the application would define the PART_TM4C129XNCZAD and/or one of the TARGET_IS_TM4C129 macros depending on the revision of the device that is in use by the application.
+For example, for a board using a TM4C129XNCZAD device the application would define the revision of the device that is in use by the application.
 This conditional mapping of the interrupts allows applications to use a common name for the interrupt numbers without having to look up the actual interrupt number.